BrandonRackley/dev-101-june-2021/04-alumni-panel-agile-teams-and-project-work/README.md

 ### Tickets

-At the beginning of a sprint (however long that is in your organizatiopn), devs go and look at a pile of 'tickets', like the one below:
+At the beginning of a sprint (however long that is in your organization), devs go and look at a pile of 'tickets', like the one below:

 ![https://docs.gitlab.com/ee/user/project/integrations/jira.html](./ticket.png)